afiniate/seresye/README.md

                       {parent, sara, casear}, {parent, sara, anna}]),
       ok.

-As the listing reports, creating a new ERESYE engine implies to call the function *eresye:start/1*, giving the name of the engine to be created
+As the listing reports, creating a new SERESYE engine implies to call the function *seresye:start/1*, giving the name of the engine to be created

-Then, we have to add the rules to the engine by using the function *eresye:add_rule/2*: it takes two arguments, the name of the engine and a tuple representing the function in the form *{Module, FuncName}*; obviously the function *Module:FuncName* must be exported.
+Then, we have to add the rules to the engine by using the function *seresye:add_rule/2*: it takes two arguments, the name of the engine and a tuple representing the function in the form *{Module, FuncName}*; obviously the function *Module:FuncName* must be exported.
 Function *add_rule* has to be called for each rule that has